Boeing moves closer to South Korean fighter jet deal

 Boeing's F-15SE fighter was the only one of three bids that came in under budget.
 Rivals Lockheed Martin Corp's costlier F-35 stealth fighter and the Eurofighter consortium's Typhoon were both over budget.

-The closely fought tender will be scrutinised by a final decision-making committee chaired by the defence minister.
+The closely fought tender will be scrutinized by a final decision-making committee chaired by the defense minister.
 The committee meeting is expected to be held next week, the DAPA spokesman said, but a date had not been set.

 The new jets are being acquired to partially replace ageing F-4 and F-5 jets.